PennyLaneAI/pennylane/doc/development/autograph.rst

 Different branches must assign the same type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Different branches of an if statement must always assign variables with the same type across branches,
+Different branches of an ``if`` statement must always assign variables with the same type across branches,
 if those variables are used in the outer scope (external variables).
 The type must be the same in the sense
 that the *structure* of the variable should not change across branches, and the dtypes must match.

 In particular, this requires that if an external variable is assigned an array in one
 branch, other branches must also assign arrays of the same shape.
 Consider this function, which has the
-same return shape regardless of branch, but differs in the shape of `y` in difference logic branches:
+same return shape regardless of branch, but differs in the shape of ``y`` in different logic branches:

 >>> def f(x):
 ...     if x > 1: